This company is not yet accredited. To learn more, see reviews below or submit your own.

 I purchased a gas Monessen fireplace from Throughbred Fireplaces (an eBay store).
 It was new, in the box, with a warranty card.
 When the fireplace was installed, we found that it had a bad gas valve.
 When we contacted Monessen, we were told that they didn't honor warranties for products purchased over the internet, which is suppose to be stated on their website.
 That information was not stated on any printed material in the product box.
 Monessen has been very difficult to deal with, because they only want to work with their own dealers, even though I live in an area where the nearest dealer was almost 100 miles away, and even the dealers were very slow to return calls.
 I finally was able to purchase the part, which I'm still waiting for.
 I had to purchase a valve which was over $200.00 plus shipping, from Monessen to the dealer, and then the dealer to me.

-Monessen Hearth Systems Company Profile
+Monessen Hearth Systems Company Information

 - Company Name: